 Intensive Outpatient Program

 The IOP level of care is housed at our South Congress clinical space, SoCo CIP.
-Residents of Riverside or the outside community can participate in the IOP program, which involves three evenings per week, three hours per evening, of group therapy.
-Individuals may also meet with an individual therapist in the IOP program or receive vocational counseling as part of their continued care and are expected to maintain sobriety, continue progressing in their recovery, and manage their meaningful roles and relationships with the support of the community.
+Residents of Riverside or the outside community can participate in the IOP program, which involves three mornings per week, three hours per morning, of group therapy.
+Individuals will also meet with an individual therapist in the IOP program or receive vocational counseling as part of their continued care and are expected to maintain sobriety, continue progressing in their recovery, and manage their meaningful roles and relationships with the support of the community.

 The historic Riverside property, located in central Austin, is a gender-specific community residence based on a person-centered model of community reintegration and Integrated Dual-diagnosis Treatment (IDDT).
 Residents can continue to live a life in recovery and transition into a meaningful role in their lives with support and accountability.
 They learn to live life on life’s terms and cope with the challenges and opportunities inherent in rebuilding their lives without substances.
-Cassie Bills Dargenio, CIP Residential Director, coordinates with the clinical and medical team on a daily basis to ensure that each client gets the appropriate amount of support to execute their goals.
-The strength of the Riverside community relies on residents of the house all working together to uphold mutual support, respect for self and others, safety of self and others, treatment adherence, and acceptance of the community standards and values.
+The team at CIP coordinates with the clinical and medical team on a daily basis to ensure that each client gets the appropriate amount of support to execute their goals.
+The strength of the Riverside community relies on residents of the house all working together to uphold mutual support, respect for self and others, the safety of self and others, treatment adherence, and acceptance of the community standards and values.
 Residents hold each other accountable for living in accordance with their values and are required to attend recovery meetings daily and participate in household responsibilities.